tobitotaku/ai-brain-tumor/docs/Protocol.md

 ### 3.2 Class Imbalance

-**Class Distribution:** GBM ≈7% (1,253 samples), Healthy ≈93% (17,382 samples)
+**Class Distribution (this submission):** Healthy (negative) ≈6.8% (1,253 samples), GBM (positive) ≈93.2% (17,382 samples)

-This 14:1 imbalance is addressed through:
+This strong imbalance is addressed through:
 - Stratified cross-validation to preserve class ratios in all folds
 - Class-weighted loss functions in Random Forest and LightGBM
 - Precision-Recall metrics (Average Precision) alongside ROC-AUC
 - Decision curve analysis to evaluate clinical utility

 **Justification:** Stratified sampling ensures representative class proportions, preventing models from learning spurious patterns due to imbalance (Bradshaw & Obuchowski, 2023).
+Note that the prevalence in this combined dataset is high for GBM due to curation choices; thresholds and decision-curve interpretation are adapted accordingly.

 ### 3.3 Data Quality, Harmonization, and Batch Effects